-Manuka Terrace Water Supply Investigation Rate
+Manuka Terrace Water Supply Investigation

 A targeted rate will be assessed under section 16 of the Local Government (Rating) Act 2002 for all rating units in the Manuka Terrace water supply area (to fund preliminary expenses in investigating and planning of a future water supply).
-Once the scheme is operational the method of rating will be reviewed.

-• A fixed amount per rating unit. (as defined on a map held by Council)
+A fixed amount per rating unit. (as defined on a map held by Council)